-The 3l category requires exactly three leptons to pass the fakeable lepton object selection requirements outlined in Section 5.2.1, all of which must also pass the tight requirements defined in Section 5.2.1.
+The 3l category requires at least three leptons to pass the fakeable lepton object selection requirements outlined in Section 5.3.
+Ordered by cone- p_T , the leading three leptons must also pass the tight requirements defined in Section 5.3, and these must be the only leptons in the event that pass the tight requirements (i.e. there must not be more than three tight leptons in the event).
 The p_T of the leading lepton is required to be greater than 25 GeV, and the p_T of the second lepton is required to be greater than 15 GeV.
 If the third lepton is an electron, $p_T > 15$ GeV is required; if the third lepton is a muon, $p_T > 10$ GeV is required.

-At least 2 jets (with $p_T > 30 \text{GeV}$ and $|\eta| < 2.4$) are required.
+At least 2 jets (with $p_T > 30 \text{ GeV}$ and $|\eta| < 2.4$) are required.
 Of these jets, at least one must pass the medium working point for the DeepJet algorithm; i.e. there must be at least one medium b-tagged jet.
 The events are subdivided based on whether there is exactly medium b-tagged jet, or more than one medium b-tagged jet.
 This helps to distinguish between the single top processes and the tTX processes.